xwillxu/AWX/Winter-Jobs.md

 - Persuader: Pesuades lower ranking agents to keep on working hard.
 - Scout: Scouts ahead for snowballs and enemys.
 - Pusher: Pushes a snowball back to base.
-- Peacekeeper: Proctects the base from inside spies and enemies.
+- Peace-keeper: Proctects the base from inside spies and enemies.
 - Defender: Defends the base from enemies coming from the ouside.
+- Soldiers: 1.
+Light artillery: A light footed agent with
+            2. Regular artillery
+            3. Heavy artillery
+            4. Destoyer